Jasmit22/LibraryInventory/README.md

    - b.
 Click "Add Another Book" to restart this walkthrough for another book
    - c.
 Click "Keep Editing" to modify or fix any mistakes that might have been made (Under construction) 🚧

-## Walkthrough 2c: Add a Book to the System Manually
+## ➕Walkthrough 2c: Add a Book to the System Manually

 1. Click "Add Book" on the left bar or press Alt (or Option ⌥ on Mac) + A
 2. Enter random information in the required fields, except the ISBN field